Haolab-BIG/GRO-seq-Processing-Pipeline/README.md

 5. **Reference Data**: A directory containing all necessary reference files (e.g., bowtie2 indices and GTF annotation, etc.).

 **Note on Sequencing Type:**
-This pipeline supports both paired-end (PE)  sequencing data.
+This pipeline supports paired-end (PE)  sequencing data.
 The example below shows the format for paired-end data.

 ### 1. Prepare the Reference Genome